richhx/richhx.github.io/_posts/2015-05-26-our-social-networks.md

 Almost everybody nowaday has a Facebook and many more social media accounts like Twitter, Instagram, Yik Yak, etc. There's many benefits to having all of these social media accounts: it keeps people engaged, connected, and promotes interactions between people across the world.

+*IN PROGRESS - Probably should have made a branch...*